-\textbf{Camera-only based 3D object detection.} This can be divided into mono, stereo, and multi-view image methods depending on whether they use single or multiple images.
-In Pseudo-LiDAR\cite{pseduo-lidar}, depth map from estimated depth creates pseudo-LiDAR.
-This is utilized as a point cloud, providing geometric information lacking in raw image, and is applied to LiDAR-based detection.
-D.Park \etal\cite{DD3D} proposed a fully convolutional single-stage 3D detection architecture that combines the pseudo-LiDAR and end-to-end method using mono image as input.
-It applies FPN (feature pyramid network)\cite{FPN} as the backbone with three tasks performed by the head, predicting logit for each class, 2D boxes, and 3D boxes.
-BEVFormer\cite{BEVFormer} is based on the transformer and attention mechanism to multi-view images.
-To mitigate the increase in computational cost due to the larger input dimension when using multiple camera views, BEV features from 2D images are utilized.
-It conducts spatial cross-attention between multi-camera views to connect the same objects across different camera views and extract spatial information as a grid-shaped BEV query.
-By receiving video inputs instead of static images, it detects moving objects and those heavily occluded, then combines spatial and temporal information extracted through the attention layer for use.
+This can be divided into mono, stereo, and multi-view image methods depending on whether they use single or multiple images.
+Wang \etal\cite{pseduo-lidar} generate depth map from estimated depth.
+This is utilized as a point cloud, providing geometric information lacking in raw image, and is used to LiDAR-based detection.
+D.Park \etal\cite{DD3D} proposes a fully convolutional single-stage 3D object detection that combines the pseudo-LiDAR and end-to-end method with mono image as input and \cite{FPN} as the backbone with three tasks, predicting logit for each class, 2D boxes, and 3D boxes.
+BEVFormer\cite{BEVFormer} extracts BEV features from multi-view images.
+Its spatial cross-attention between multi-camera views connects the same objects across different camera views and extract spatial information as a grid-shaped BEV query.
 However, due to the fundamental characteristics of image, inaccurate estimated depth can interfere with detection performance.
-In other words, this method can suffer from efficiency issues compared to LiDAR-based detection as concatenating multiple images increases the input dimension, leading to higher computational cost and lower performance. \\
+Furthermore, this method can suffer from efficiency issues compared to LiDAR-based detection as concatenating multiple images increases the input dimension, leading to higher computational cost and lower performance. \\